TI-84-plus/Bitcast/README.md

-## 🎵 BitCast
+# 🎵 BitCast

-**BitCast** is a sleek, lightweight command-line music player inspired by YouTube Music — with support for streaming tracks directly from YouTube, managing playlists, and playing locally downloaded music and albums.
+**BitCast** is a sleek, terminal-native music player — designed for power users who want **full keyboard control**.
+With a Vim-inspired interface, it's perfect for anyone who prefers navigating with `hjkl` over a mouse.

 ---

 ## 🔧 Features

-- 🎧 **Stream from YouTube**
-  Search and play audio from YouTube videos with minimal setup.
+- ⌨️ **Vim-Style Navigation Everywhere**
+  Browse files, playlists, and the library using Vim motions — `j/k` to move, `/` to search, `gg/G` to jump.
+No arrow keys.
+No compromises.

-- 📁 **Play Local Files**
+- 🎧 **Play Local Files**
-  Supports MP3, FLAC, and other common formats directly from your music folders.
+  BitCast supports MP3, FLAC, and other common audio formats — just point it to a folder and go.

-- 📂 **Album & Playlist Support**
+- 📂 **Albums & Playlists**
-  Organize music into albums or custom playlists — both local and online.
+  Group your music into folders or custom playlists — all navigable with smooth Vim motions.

 - ⚙️ **Config-Based Customization**
-  Fully modular and easy to configure — no plugins or bloat.
+  Set your preferences in plain-text config files.
+Control what shows up, how playback works, and even keybindings.

-- 🧼 **Minimal Interface**
+- 🧼 **Minimal, Distraction-Free Interface**
-  Clean command-line interface, great for terminal lovers and scripting.
+  Clean terminal UI with just enough to get you grooving — no mouse required.

+- 🚀 **Lightweight & Fast**
+  Snappy startup and zero bloat.
+Ideal for low-resource environments or remote terminals.

 ---